Coloring graphs with forbidden almost bipartite subgraphs: Introduction

-To establish Theorem~\ref{theo:AKSAlmostBipartite}, Alon, Krivelevich, and Sudakov observe that a graph $G$ is $K_{1,t,t}$-free if and only if the neighborhood of every vertex in $G$ is $K_{t,t}$-free.
-By the K\H{o}v\'ari--Sós--Turán theorem \cite{KST}, this implies that the neighborhood of every vertex in $G$ spans at most $O(\Delta^{2-1/t})$ edges.
-This shows that Theorem~\ref{theo:AKSAlmostBipartite} is a consequence of the following more general result:
+In their proof of Theorem~\ref{theo:AKSAlmostBipartite}, Alon, Krivelevich, and Sudakov observe that a graph $G$ is $K_{1,t,t}$-free if and only if the neighborhood of every vertex in $G$ is $K_{t,t}$-free.
+By the \hyperref[KST]{K\H{o}v\'ari--Sós--Turán theorem} \cite{KST}, this implies that the neighborhood of every vertex in $G$ spans at most $O(\Delta^{2-1/t})$ edges.
+Therefore, Theorem~\ref{theo:AKSAlmostBipartite} is a consequence of the following more general result:

 \begin{theo}[{Alon--Krivelevich--Sudakov \cite[Theorem 1.1]{AKSConjecture}}] If $G$ is a graph of maximum degree $\Delta$ where the neighborhood of every vertex spans at most $\Delta^2/k$ edges, then $\chi(G) = O(\Delta/\log k)$. \end{theo}